Cabbage chutney Andhra style recipe made completely with cabbage and without onion and coconut. The best chutney recipe to start the day freshly.

 - 2 clove garlic

-- In a pan, add cooking oil, mustard seeds, urad dal, asafoedita, red chilies.
+- In a pan, add vegetable oil, mustard seeds, and skinless black gram(urad dal).

 - Fry until mustard splutters and urad dal becomes golden brown.